khuyentran1401/Efficient_Python_tricks_and_tools_for_data_scientists/Chapter3/Chapter3.md

-# NumPy
+# Pandas

-[NumPy](https://numpy.org/) is a Python package for scientific computing.
-This chapter shows some useful methods of NumPy.
+[pandas](https://pandas.pydata.org/) is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool.
+This chapter will cover some useful methods of this library.